Suhanjuneja/Suhan/README.md

 **BACK END**

 Back-end development focuses on the server side of a web application or website.
 It involves everything that happens on the server and is not visible to users directly.
 This includes the logic, database interactions, authentication, and server configuration.

+Key Components of Back-End Development:

+HTML (HyperText Markup Language): The fundamental building block of web pages, HTML provides the structure and content of a webpage.

+JavaScript: This programming language adds interactivity to web pages.
+It enables dynamic content updates, form validation, animations, and more.